Loudbooks/EndstonePluginTemplate/README.md

 [`src/example_plugin.cpp`](./src/example_plugin.cpp) - Change `example_plugin` to the same name used above.

 [`.github/workflows/cmake-compile.yml`](./.github/workflows/cmake-compile.yml) - Change `PROJECT_NAME` to the same name used above.

-Of course feel free to change file names to reflect your project name too.
-I don't want to see any projects named "example_plugin".